iZeaoGamer/GalacticPE/major.md

 - Added new mode: Faction to the Player::class.
 This should fix issues, based on faction and ally chat being displayed in <#739246992516972568>.

 - Fixed Chat settings tab from not putting you to Island chat properly via /is settings on SkyBlock Adventure.

+- Fixed Scoreboard from not appearing if another staff is in vanish.

+- Added more vanish support (More below).

+- Vanishing will now remove the player from the online list, and from certain queries.

+- You can no longer hit other players whilst you're in vanish.

+- You can no longer take ANY damage (all causes + types) whilst you're in vanish.

+- Fixed skin flickering bug - This was to do with the new vanish update that we fixed.
+You might experience skins like steve popping up if you have perms to see another staff member whilst they're in vanish.
+But it shouldn't be noticeable, and if it does, then just ignore it.
+That's one of the only bugs I've experienced so far.
+There shouldn't be much bugs with vanishing.

+- You can no longer pick up items whilst in vanish.

+- Added silent chests.
+How it works: When you're in vanish, and you interact / open a chest, it'll no longer make a chest open/close sound.
+That way, you can go do your moderation without any issues.

+- You can no longer burn or be on fire when in vanish.

+- Your hunger will no longer drop when in vanish.

+- Added new function to Network::class: getOnlinePlayers().
+This method is all online players that aren't in vanish.

+- Fixed crash when using /vanish.